Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Specific_system_functions/File_management_functions.md

 In this architecture, you can operate Transfer CFT/Client Windows with a UNIX Transfer CFT/Server.

-When you select a Transfer CFT/Server-client architecture, the Transfer CFT/Server and Transfer CFT/Client elements should be specified in conjunction with Axway Sales Department.
+When you select a Transfer CFT/Server- client architecture, the Transfer CFT/Server and Transfer CFT/Client elements should be specified in conjunction with Axway Sales Department.